josefpavlik/enverproxy/Readme.md

 ### EVB202

 Restart your EVB202 and immediately press `OK` to enter the boot menu.
 Under `Set DHCP` set `USE DHCP` to `NO`.
 Under `Set Client IP` set the IP of your EVB202 to a static IP in your subnet.
 Under `Set Server IP` configure the IP address of your linux machine running `enverproxy.py`.
 Under `Set Server Mode` select `Local` as Server - yes the manual say's it's not supported for EVB202, but it works.

+### EVB300

+Configure your EVB300 to use WiFi in STA mode or AP+STA mode under `WiFi Setting`.
+STA Mode WiFi needs to be able to connect your enverproxy host.
+Under `Trans Setting` select `SocketA Connect Setting` to `TCP-Client`.
+Enter your the host IP or DNS name of your host running enverproxy.
+Port needs to matcht with your enverprox settings - port 10013 is successfully tested.
+Do not connect an ethernet cable, that will stop the device from sending out data as configured in `Trans Settings`!

 ## Nasty details